-Pregnancy, breast-feeding and fertility: If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.
+Pregnancy, breast-feeding and fertility:

+If you are pregnant or breast-feeding, think you may be pregnant or are planning to have a baby, ask your doctor or pharmacist for advice before taking this medicine.

 The safety of sertraline has not fully been established in pregnant women.
-Sertraline will only be given to you when pregnant if your doctor considers that the benefit for you is greater than any possible risk to the developing
+Sertraline will only be given to you when pregnant if your doctor considers that the benefit for you is greater than any possible risk to the developing baby.

-Make sure your midwife and/or doctor know you are on sertraline.
-When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like sertraline may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
+If you take sertraline near the end of your pregnancy there may be an increased risk of heavy vaginal bleeding shortly after birth, especially if you have a history of bleeding disorders.
+Your doctor or midwife should be aware that you are taking sertraline so they can advise you.
+When taken during pregnancy, particularly in the last 3 months of pregnancy, medicines like Sertraline may increase the risk of a serious condition in babies, called persistent pulmonary hypertension of the newborn (PPHN), making the baby breathe faster and appear bluish.
 These symptoms usually begin during the first 24 hours after the baby is born.
 If this happens to your baby you should contact your midwife and/or doctor immediately.